-Presumably most will arrive at in late afternoon or early evening.
-Arrive at the airport and transfer with taxi to the group hotel reserved for the group for two nights.
-(To be determined)
+Presumably most will arrive at in late afternoon or early evening, transfering by taxi to the hotel reserved for the group for two nights.

 Dinner & taxi fare not included.

-Taxi fare from airport: $24-45 depending on how heavy the traffic is.
+Budget a Taxi fare from airport at; $24-45 depending on how heavy the traffic is.

-After this incredible visit, we head back to Nagano with the bus and then return to Tokyo with the Bullet train and our hotel/guesthouse.
+After this incredible visit, we head back to Nagano by bus and then return to Tokyo with the Bullet train to our hotel/guesthouse.

 Lunch & Dinner not included

-Tuesday Tokyo - Kushiro, Hokkaido (flight) - Akan - Tsurui
+Day 3.
+Tuesday Tokyo - Kushiro, Hokkaido (flight) - Akan - Tsurui:

 We make an early start to Haneda Airport from where we fly to Kushiro on the northern island of Hokkaido.
 Transferring to our rental car, we drive up to the Akan International Crane Centre.
-Along the road we’ll keep an eye out for Black-eared Kites, Eastern Buzzards and if we’re lucky, also find Japanese Tits &Grosbeaks.
-At the Crane Centre the star attraction is obviously the Red-crowned Cranes where the Steller’s Eageles and White-tailed Sea Eagles may also turn up.
+Along the road we’ll keep an eye out for Black-eared Kites, Eastern Buzzards and if we’re lucky, also find Japanese Tits and Grosbeaks.
+At the Crane Centre the star attraction is obviously the Red-crowned Cranes.
+Also,possibly Steller’s Eageles and White-tailed Sea Eagles.

 Later the afternoon, we head east to the village of Tsurui where we’ll stay the night in a Ryokan (Inn).
 Pallas’ Rosefinches, Ural Owls on day-roost and Hazel Hen may be on this road.